ward4mutualaid-data/w4madata/setup.md

 Download [git](https://git-scm.com/downloads).
 With git you can interact with our Github repository.
 For all intents and purposes you can think of git and Github as the same thing.
 Git is the version control software, and Github is a popular website for hosting git based projects.

+For mac, you will probably be asked to install git with homebrew.
+Mac's come with homebrew installed so go to your terminal and run `brew install git`.
+To confirm the install was successful, run `which git`, and you should see a path to `git` (for example `/usr/bin/git`).

 Now follow [this tutorial](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) which will allow your local computer to have permissions to interact with our repo.
 Note that step 4 is a link to a [separate tutorial](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) which you'll need to do as well.
 This is probably the most involved step of the whole set up, and you'll only ever have to do it once!